Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 tags: "user ui application manage archiving restoring resetting deleting" -->

 Contrast users can manage applications based on their [organization or application role](admin-manageorgsroleperm.html#roles).
 Manage individual applications in the grid, or use the Action Bar to make changes in bulk.
+To archive, restore, rest or delete applications, see the step-by-step instructions in the [Delete Applications](user-appsmanage.html#delete) article.

 <a href="assets/images/Applications-page.png" rel="lightbox" title="Applications page"><img class="thumbnail" src="assets/images/Applications-page.png"/></a>